How can businesses set up and accept recurring payments from customers?

 |

-The most logical approach is to start looking for a solution offering the type of setup you need for recurring payments.
-Namely, do your customers or clients sign up for payments via a link in a message, pay button on your website, email invoice, ecommerce store or other channel?
+The best approach is to find a solution that supports your setup for recurring payments.
+Consider how your customers sign up and pay: via a link, button, email invoice, ecommerce store or another channel?

-Many other platforms specialise in subscription management and recurring payments, for example Checkout.com, Rcur, Mollie and Zuora.
+Many others specialise in billing management, for example Checkout.com, Rcur, Mollie and Zuora.
 We chose not to include them in this comparison since they are either too complex for individual entrepreneurs or don’t focus on the UK market.

 Related: What is a recurring payment?